 Epicurus’ view on the value of friends has often been romanticised and equally often misunderstood.
 Here, we discuss Epicurus’ philosophy of friendship.

 We should also note that the ancient Greek does not always distinguish clearly between friendship and love.
 Aristotle talks of different types of “philia,” some of which are clearly closer to love, while others might describe relationships as distant as those of business partners or travellers who are taking the same boat.
 So this passage might actually be talking about all kinds of human relationships, from that of business associates to that of lovers – and so perhaps it would be better to translate it as “…by far the most important is the maintenance of affectionate human relationships.”

 Discussion question: Is Epicurus instrumentalising his friends here?
 Would you feel offended if someone said this about you: “For the happiness throughout my life, the most important thing I did was to procure the friendship of [insert your name here].”

 It is fascinating how the ancient Greeks had an entirely different vision of what love is than we do.
 Have a look at this brief overview of ancient theories of love:

 A Short History of Love

-The question about the nature of love has plagued philosophers from the ancient times to today.
-In this mini-series of posts, we trace the history of the concept of love from Plato and Aristotle through the Christian world to the Desert Fathers of the 5th century AD.
-In the next post, we will discuss the medieval and romantic concepts of love.
+In this mini-series of posts, we trace the history of the concept of love from Plato and Aristotle through the Christian world to the Desert Fathers.

 (28) The same conviction which inspires confidence that nothing we have to fear is eternal or even of long duration, also enables us to see that even in our limited conditions of life nothing enhances our security so much as friendship.